psamuels00/echo-api/README.md

     http://127.0.0.1:5000/?_echo_response=201 created ok

-## Delay

-Wait for some number of milliseconds before responding to request.
-For example:

-    http://127.0.0.1:5000/?_echo_response=200 delay=5000ms ok, eventually

-## After

-<span style="color: orange">**TODO explain this option**</span>

-Use the explicit text: to ensure a text rule with an after=XXms is interpreted as a rule rather than as part of the currently being parsed text rule.
-See test_rule_specific_after_only_no_selector.

 ## Template Content

 The response content is actually a template that may include named parameters or json